jonnyzzz/gradle-lib-with-sources/README.md

 there is no base type for extensions, so one would have do deal with that somehow when/if it's needed to list all configured extensions.

+The next step was to implement an invoke operation for the `MyExtensionItem` class to allow syntax like `configurationName(path) { }`.
+In fact, IntelliJ highlights the `configurationName` as getter, rather than as a function call.
+The code is the same.

+So far, it looks like we lack some generic way in Gradle to allow generating a code like it does for `DependencyHandler` class.
+On the other end, the more freedom, the move complexity it may bring to the ecosystem.